Sign In / Sign Out

 HSD 593 Applied Project (3 credits)

-The Science and Technology Policy Applied Project course (HSD 593) is required of all students pursuing the Master of Science and Technology Policy degree.
-Students will pursue an individually tailored project under the supervision of a faculty project advisor.
-The applied project comprises a significant independent project that demonstrates mastery of key knowledge, theories, analytic methods and/or skills acquired during the degree program and the ability to apply them in practical contexts.
-Please visit the MSTP Applied Projects page for more information.
+HSD 593 is the culminating experience of the Master of Science and Technology Policy program.
+The course consists of a significant project that is either undertaken independently or as part of a larger initiative, and that demonstrates mastery of key knowledge, theories, analytic methods and/or skills acquired during the degree program and the ability to apply them in practical contexts.
+Please visit the MSTP Applied Projects page for more.